shreejalmaharjan-27/tortoise-tts-fast/README.md

 ### pure python install

 The installation process is identical to the original tortoise-tts repo.

-Unfortunately, deepspeed is not supported on Windows (which is ironic because the repo is operated by Microsoft).
-So to install deepspeed I recommend using WSL.
-Luckily, WSL is not too painful to setup and integrates pretty well with VS code.
+⚠️ Unfortunately, deepspeed is not supported on Windows (which is ironic because the repo is operated by Microsoft).
+Luckily, linux with WSL is not too painful to setup and integrates pretty well with VS code.

 ```shell
 conda create --name tortoise python=3.9 numba inflect